uchicago-dsi/summerlab/README.md

 * You can control your notification preferences by muting channels.
 * Download the [desktop app](https://slack.com/downloads/windows), and if you’d like, the phone app ([Apple](https://apps.apple.com/us/app/slack/id618783545)/[Android](https://slack.com/help/articles/207691318-Download-Slack-for-Android)) (helpful for notifications while you’re away from your computer).

 **Gather:** an online social space for video conferencing that’s not Zoom!
 We will use Gather, specifically the Gather.town replica of the John Crerar Library (home to CDAC and the CS Department), for various virtual hangouts, certain office hours, and social games (virtual scavenger hunt?!).
+You can access the Crerar Gather.town [here](https://gather.town/app/XSH5gsi5EphcQgMl/JCL).
+Please note that this site is proprietary to the Computer Science Department, and used by others outside of the Summer Lab program.
+As such, please only use it either during scheduled activities or with Katie’s permission.

 ### Time Zones
 We’re in a global program this summer, and students are participating from multiple time zones.
 We’ve taken into account these different time zones as best we can when crafting program schedules and will do our best to accommodate RAs in zones with +-8 hours difference.
 However, everyone’s flexibility and communication will be needed to help make this as smooth as possible.
 If for any reason your time zone makes it infeasible for you to participate in a required activity, please let Katie know.